hungovercoders-blog/datagriff/docs/_posts/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus/2025-03-25-render-beautiful-api-contract-docs-with-docusuarus.md

 ## Configure Docusuarus for API Doc Generation

-Next the fun bit to render these documents beatifully in docusuaurus using this awesome [openapi plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs).
+Next the fun bit to render these documents beautifully in docusaurus using this awesome [openapi plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs){:target="\_blank"}.
 You can follow the documentation on the plugin page but I'll give you a quick start guide here.

 First install the plugin: